-2.2 Note that both FDM and CALINE4 have a height limit on elevated sources (20 m and 10m, respectively).
+- 2.2 Note that both FDM and CALINE4 have a height limit on elevated sources (20 m and 10m, respectively).
 Source of elevation above these limits will have to be modelled using the ISCST3 model or suitable alternative models.
-In using the latter, reference should be made to the 'Guidelines

-2.3 The models can be used to estimate both short-term (hourly and daily average) and long-term (annual average) ambient concentrations of air pollutants.
+In using the latter, reference should be made to the 'Guidelines on the Use of Alternative Computer Models in Air Quality Assessment' in Appendix B-3. - 2.3 The models can be used to estimate both short-term (hourly and daily average) and long-term (annual average) ambient concentrations of air pollutants.
 The model results, obtained using appropriate model parameters (refer to Section 3) and assumptions, allow direct comparison with the relevant air quality standards such as the Air Quality Objectives (AQOs) for the relevant pollutant and time averaging period.